APH News: August 2014

 We will be part of the celebration with our opening session aboard the Spirit of Peoria, but you might want to check out some of these other exciting activities as well.
 All activities will be open daily during festival hours, beginning at 11:00 am and running until 9:00 or 10:00 pm.

 You can tour historic and modern boats, visit a display of model boats, and check out a line-handling area, educational displays and river career booths.
 Don’t miss the upscale festival cuisine and a selection of unique merchandise from vendors, including businesses and attractions selling arts, crafts and the official merchandise of the Centennial Festival of Riverboats!
-Of course you will want to experience one of the things Kentucky does best – bourbon – by visting the Bourbon Pavilion and enjoying some of Kentucky’s finest bourbon, while the downtown Louisville skyline provides the perfect background for enjoying live music performances on two Waterfront Park stages.
+Of course you will want to experience one of the things Kentucky does best – bourbon – by visiting the Bourbon Pavilion and enjoying some of Kentucky’s finest bourbon, while the downtown Louisville skyline provides the perfect background for enjoying live music performances on two Waterfront Park stages.
 It’s a party one hundred years in the making.
 You won’t want to miss it!

 APH Policies Regarding UEB Transition